A major retail presence is departing as Guitar Center prepares to move its El Cerrito location to Emeryville at the end of the month.

 Store manager Chad Zammuto said the new location will be the first location in the Bay Area to have the chain's new layout.

 "We're introducing Guitar Center Studios," he said.
 "We're going to be teaching piano, guitar, bass, drums, vocals.
 It's a separate part of the store.
 It's going to be open later than the store.
 We're going to have rehearsal spaces.
-Eventually were going to
+Eventually were going to have recording workshops."

 The store is moving into space in the Public Market that was formerly a Border's Books.
 Guitar Center will be using 18,000 square feet of the 30,000-square-foot space.